About Mesothelioma Claims After Death

 - How much compensation will be awarded

-- How much (if any) of the compensation earned is taxable
+- How much (if any) of the compensation is taxable

-- Whether punitive damages (damages meant to punish the defendant) can be awarded
+- Whether punitive damages (meant to punish defendants) can be awarded

-Often, a lawsuit must take on companies in different locations and jurisdictions, and that’s why national law firms are often the most successful at recovering money for victims.
-Victims need the national reach and strength to ensure that their case value has been maximized.
+Often, a lawsuit must take on companies in different locations and jurisdictions, and that’s why national law firms tend to be the most successful at recovering money for their clients.
+Experienced national law firms like Simmons Hanly Conroy often have the reach and strength to maximize mesothelioma case values.

-Mesothelioma lawyers have the resources to gather all the information needed to file a successful claim after a victim’s wrongful death.
+Even if your loved one isn’t around to share their story, skilled mesothelioma lawyers have the resources to gather all the information needed to file a successful lawsuit.

-A skilled asbestos attorney can locate evidence to establish that:
+A skilled asbestos attorney can gather evidence to establish that:

 - The victim was exposed to asbestos.
 Medical records, work history, job descriptions, and testimonies by former coworkers or military service members can all be used to prove asbestos exposure.

 - The manufacturers were negligent.
-It must be shown that the manufacturers named in the lawsuit knew they were putting people in harm’s way, failed to protect or warn workers properly, or manufactured a dangerous and defective product.
+Dedicated asbestos lawyers can prove the manufacturers named in the lawsuit knew they were putting people in harm’s way, failed to protect or warn workers properly, and manufactured dangerous products.

 Can a Personal Injury Mesothelioma Lawsuit Become a Wrongful Death Claim?

 Yes.
-If the mesothelioma victim dies before their personal injury claim is resolved, their claim becomes part of their estate.
+If the mesothelioma victim begins a personal injury claim but dies before it resolves, the claim becomes part of their estate.
 Their estate representative will then decide if and how they want to proceed with the lawsuit.

 In mesothelioma cases where the victim didn’t designate someone to represent their estate before they died, the court will appoint a family member, spouse, or trusted advisor to act on their behalf.

-Statutes of Limitations on Asbestos Claims After Death
+Statutes of Limitations on Filing a Mesothelioma Lawsuit After Death

-Wrongful death lawsuits are subject to statutes of limitations that prevent people from filing lawsuits after a certain amount of time.
+Mesothelioma wrongful death lawsuits are subject to statutes of limitations, which may restrict your ability to file them after a certain amount of time.

 Wrongful death statutes of limitations vary by state and are often shorter than personal injury statutes of limitations.
-In most cases, the “clock” on the statute of limitations starts running on the day of the mesothelioma victim’s death.
+In most cases, the “clock” on the statute of limitations starts running on the day of your loved one’s death.

 In some states, the statute of limitations for a wrongful death lawsuit is as short as 1 year.